lundegaard/react-union-liferay/react-union-support/README.md

 *ReactWidgetSupport:*

 In your portlet application create own class (e. g. `HeroReactWidgetSupport`) that extends `ReactWidgetSupport`.
 Specify _widget name_ and _initial data_.
+`InitData` and `Textation` are POJO objects.
+Object returned from `getWidgetInitData(request)` method is serialized by Jackson and therefore Jackson annotations could influence the result (e.g. skipping some fields, formatting date fields).

 ```java
 @Component(